Monsal Trail: History

 The Monsall Trail follows a section of the former Manchester, Buxton, Matlock and Midlands Junction Railway, built by the Midland Railway in 1863 to link Manchester with London.
 The line was closed in 1968 by the Labour Minister for Transport Barbara Castle, not by the Beeching Axe, and remained unused for twelve years before being taken over by the Peak District National Park.

 The route through the Wye valley was necessitated by the Duke of Devonshire's objection to the railway passing through his land (which included not only Chatsworth House, but extensive grounds north of Rowsley).
 The route meant that the line had to pass above the town of Bakewell, rather than through it.
 The Duke of Rutland, of Haddon Hall, insisted on the construction of Haddon Tunnel to hide it from his view, but he used Bakewell railway station, which was built to a grander design than normal and carried his coat of arms.
 The Duke of Devonshire later realised the value of the railway, and his offer for the Midland Railway to run through Chatsworth came too late.
 He was the force behind the construction of Hassop railway station, which, although nearer to Bakewell than Hassop village, meant he did not have to share a railway station with his neighbour.
 Great Longstone station (Longstone before 1913) served Thornbridge Hall, and the railway station design, with leaded glass windows, reflected the architecture of the hall.

 For many years the trail could not follow the trackbed through the tunnels at Monsal Head and Cressbrook which were closed for safety reasons and the trail was diverted to avoid them.
 The tunnels were walked by Julia Bradbury in BBC TV's Railway Walks: The Peak Express.
 Many access points and diversion paths were unsuitable for cyclists, wheelchairs or people with walking difficulties because of steep uneven stone steps or narrow paths.
 Plans to make the tunnels safe and re-open them to the public were given the go-ahead at a cost of £3.785 million.
 The tunnels were formally opened on 25 May 2011 at a ceremony at the Headstone Viaduct after being used from 13 May 2011.
 The trail can be used by wheelchair users with level access at Bakewell, Hassop railway station (disabled toilets at Bakewell and Millers Dale railway stations) and Millers Dale.

-Reopening as a railway is not supported by the council, and was last rejected in October 2022.
+Reopening the railway line is supported by Derbyshire County Council in principle, but there remain "significant challenges [that] would need to be understood before it could be considered viable," according to the Labour mayor Claire Ward.